 It’s important to keep in mind that temperature isn’t everything.
-Just like the three bears, everyone wants something a little bit different to feel at ease.
 A number of factors affect how people feel temperature, including air quality, season and body type.

-Gender: Why do Mama and Papa bear have such different preferences?
-Men and women experience temperature differently.
+Gender: Men and women experience temperature differently.
 That’s why one person’s ideal office temperature is another person’s sauna.
 Explanations for this include genes and BMI, which plays a part in how the body regulates temperature.

 Season: Obviously the temperature changes with the seasons, but how people adapt to the seasons matters as well.
 If you keep your building the same temperature, say 68°F, year round.
 You may notice you still get complaints of being too cold in the summer, even though 68° was fine in the winter.

 What’s going on?
 People adapt and find different temperatures comfortable in different seasons.
 This effect also happens geographically.
 In a Cornell study of Orlando, FL they found the ideal office temperature to be 77°.
 But national averages are closer to 70° to 74°, suggesting that the Floridians are used to higher temperatures.